Exaphis/Synchronous/README.md

 ### A docker container is not showing the changes I made

-Try rebuilding the container using `docker compose build SERVICE_NAME` where SERVICE_NAME is the name of the service whose container you want to rebuild.
+Try rebuilding the container using `docker compose up SERVICE_NAME --build` where SERVICE_NAME is the name of the service whose container you want to rebuild.
 The services can be found in `docker-compose.yml` (e.g. nginx, backend, frontend, etc.).